nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 **This map is drawn from case count reporting via [INRB-UMIE/Ebola_DRC_2026](https://github.com/INRB-UMIE/Ebola_DRC_2026)**

-To date there have been over UPDATE confirmed cases in the DRC.
+To date there have been over 5,092 confirmed cases in the DRC.
-Most of cases have been located within the Ituri province specifically in the Mongbalu (UPDATE), Rwampara (UPDATE), and Bunia (UPDATE) health zones.
+Most of cases have been located within the Ituri province specifically in the Mongbalu (591), Rwampara (863), and Bunia (1,194) health zones.
 Together these locations constitute over half of all confirmed cases.
 While these health zones continue to form the epicenter of the outbreak, high levels of transmission have also recently been observed in Nizi.

 # [Evidence of local transmission in Nizi](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&f_location=Nizi&p=full)

-Given the uneven sampling intensities, it is difficult to estimate the relative contribution of local transmission and importations with high confidence.
+Given the high number of polytomies, it is difficult to estimate the relative contribution of local transmission and importations with high confidence.
-However, the clustering of several sequences from Nizi is consistent with local transmission and the the recent rise in cases in the region.
+However, the clustering of several sequences from Nizi is consistent with local transmission and the recent rise in cases in the region.

 # [Limited local transmission in Uganda](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?c=country&d=tree&f_country=Uganda&p=full)